openstack/monasca-agent/docs/Plugins.md

 * influxdb.shard.write_req
 * influxdb.shard.points_write_ok

 Optionally, you can select from a much broader list of metrics (see InfluxDB documentation on [SHOW STATS](https://influxdb.com/docs/v0.9/administration/statistics.html)).
+In InfluxDB, metrics are grouped by _groups_, referring to the _modules_ of InfluxDB.

+You can restrict the number of reported metrics using the ```whitelist``` element.
+If it is missing from the influxdb.yaml file, then any known metric will be reported.

 ```
         # Select relevant metrics per group (optional!)
-        whitelist: !!map
+        whitelist:
           httpd:
-            - auth_fail
             # note: this metric carries a different name than the field provided by InfluxDB
             - points_write_ok
             - query_req